Larsterbraak/TimeGAN/README.md

 ## Web application

-I host a [web application](https://timegan-short-rates.herokuapp.com/) for the TimeGAN model.
-Here you can check out the influence of different hyperparameters and generate your own EONIA or €STER simulations.
+I made a [web application](https://timegan-short-rates.herokuapp.com/) for the Thesis.
+Here you can check out the influence of different hyperparameters and generate your own EONIA or €STER simulations. _Note that it is still under construction_

 ## Reproducing paper